 However, be careful if you want to use extra virgin olive oil for cooking.
 It tends to lose its nutritional benefits when it reaches high temperatures.

-Do you know any interesting facts about the fantastic nutritional values of olive oil?
-Share them here in the comments section below!
+Do you know any fun facts about the nutritional value of olive oil?
+Share them in the comments below!